Testing Lead Content in Drinking Water of School Facilities

 School districts are responsible for ensuring the quality of water within their systems and plumbing.

 The Ministry is responsible to provide oversight to ensure public schools are safe and well-functioning for students and staff across the province.
-As such, the Ministry has established minimum requirements for lead testing in schools built prior to 1990; due to the use of lead in plumbing materials.
+As such, the Ministry has established minimum requirements for lead testing in schools; due to the use of lead in plumbing materials.